-1. Prepare for daylight saving time, ahead of time.
+1. Prepare for daylight saving time ahead of time.

 2. Get ready to deal with some bedtime troubles.

-3. Get some good blackout blinds.
+3. Get some good blackout curtains.

 Good luck and happy sleep!